bertrandg/bertrandg.github.io/_posts/2016-11-25-node-development-with-typescript-and-vscode.md

 ---
 layout: post
-title: "Use Typescript and VS Code to developp your NodeJS application"
+title: "Use Typescript and VS Code to develop your NodeJS application"
 description: ""
 modified: 2016-11-25
 tags: [node, typescript, vscode]